cultureandempire/cultureandempire.github.io/README.md

 I'm going to propose a tool to measure the intelligence of a community, in other words, how accurately and efficiently the community is working at any given time.
 It also measures how enjoyable it will be to participate in the community.

-To demonstrate, I'm going to rank a few networks, organizations, websites, and online communities.
+To demonstrate, I'm going to rank a few networks, organizations, websites, and on-line communities.
 It's not science; it's more like creative abuse of numbers.
 As everyone knows, 87% of statistics are invented on the spot and 91% of people accept them without question.
 I've chosen the following victims:

 * Wikipedia
 * Twitter